 This is where we get a bit of a divide between the players that love this model and the ones that don’t.
 Kids need to reload the gun manually – one dart at a time.
 While this might be daunting for young kids, it is actually simple.
-All you need to do is load each individual dart straight into the drum with the plastic tip pointing in the direction of fire.
+All you need to do is load each individual dart from the storage capsules straight into the rotating cylinder with the plastic tip pointing in the direction of fire.

 This is what needs to make an impact.
 It is easy to spin the drum to set up an empty chamber and reload at your own pace.
 However, there are players that prefer to use magazine so that everything is set-up with one click.
 Those that lack the patience for manual reloads may struggle.

 With that said, it is important to consider the implications of this manual style and the Doomlands theme.
 After all, players choose Doomlands for the post-apocalyptic story that goes with it.
 It is much more realistic and engaging for players to have to look out for spare darts here and there to reuse than to have pristine magazines ready for use.

 It also takes some skill and timing to plan an operation to find the darts, find a safe place to reload, and then head out on another attack.

 What are the rate and range of fire of this Nerf Lawbringer?